mirsa-work/toolkit-collection/python-scripts/pdf-extract-urls/README.md

 ## Troubleshooting

 - If a PDF file fails to process, the script will log the file name and print the error details.
-- Ensure that the `files` directory contains only PDF files.
+- Ensure that the `input` directory contains only PDF files.

 ## License